 The system is configured to eliminate vulnerabilities.

-Our team having experience and knowledge on many different issues such as the ability to copy ID cards of your corporate employees using the Blackbox method, the availability of leaked information of your organization not only on the Internet, but also on the Deep and Dark Web, the general profile and interests of your corporate employees, the likelihood and vectors of phishing attacks against their employees, the attention and awareness of the entrance security staff your employees’ awareness of information security, the impact of malicious hardware to be coded on your systems, will guide you through real-life scenarios to determine not only how secure and stable your information systems are, but also how secure your organization is in every aspect.
+Copying ID Cards of your employees using the Blackbox method, the availability of your institution's leaked information not only on the Internet, but also on the Deep and Dark Web, the general profile and vectors of phishing attacks on your employees' general profile and interests, the attention and awareness of the security personnel at the entrance of the institution, Our team, which has experience and knowledge on many issues such as the awareness of your institution employees about information security, the effects of malicious hardware to be coded on your systems, and so on; It will guide you with real-life scenarios to determine not only how secure and stable your information systems are, but how secure your organization is in every aspect.